jamestomasino/labs.tomasino.org/content/post/gnu-recutils.md

 option for computing for quite a while.
 It's no surprise that some of the most sophisticated tools are focused on it.

-One such tool is GNU Recutils, a set of tools and libraries to access human-editable, plain text databases called recfiles.
+One such package is GNU Recutils, a set of tools and libraries to access human-editable, plain text databases called recfiles.
 Using plain text that is **primarily** human-readable as a database is just frankly cool as hell.

 Recutils is a collection of tools, like `recins`, `recdel`, and `recsel` used to manage these recfiles/databases.
 They allow for